Condition: Breast cancer is the growth of tumors, made up of abnormal cells, in the breast.

 Risk Factors: Breast cancer occurs mostly in women, but men may also be diagnosed.
 Having a gene called BRCA increases a person’s risk of having breast cancer.
 Other things that increase the risk of breast cancer include a family history of breast cancer, a high-fat diet, obesity, not having had children, first pregnancy after age 30, getting your period early, starting menopause late, estrogen therapy, and exposure to radiation.

 History and Symptoms: Breast cancer may be discovered through a manual breast exam or from a routine mammogram.
 Sometimes there is a family history of breast or other cancers.
 Some women have symptoms such as pain, weakness, numbness, tingling, bladder and bowel problems, or changes in thinking and memory.

 Physical Exam: The doctor will do a manual exam of the breast and also check to see if any of the lymph glands under the arms or in the neck and chest are larger than normal.

-Diagnostic Process: Mammograms and/or other imaging studies are used to look for tumors.
-Cells from the tumor are usually removed for testing (biopsy) to see if there are certain genes or receptors that can help predict whether you will respond to certain treatments.
+Diagnostic Process: Mammograms and/or other imaging studies such as a breast MRI are used to look for tumors.
+These screening studies are recommended to high risk patients beginning at age 40 years old and recommended every year to most women ages 45-54.
+Cells from the tumor are usually removed for testing (called a biopsy) to see if there are genes or receptors that can help predict whether you will respond to certain treatments.
 PET scans may be used to see if the cancer has spread to other parts of the body.